cozy24/SPS-GAD/README.md

 ### Output

-The results of the experiment will be stored in the `output` directory by default.
-This will include:
+The results of the experiment will include:

-- Model checkpoints
-- Training logs
-- Performance metrics (e.g., F1-Macro, AUC, G-Mean)
+- Performance metrics (e.g., Recall, Pecision, F1-Macro, AUC, G-Mean)

 ## Model Description

 SPS-GAD works by first reconstructing node features and then applying a hybrid spectral filter to capture essential information about the underlying graph structure.
 The model introduces an edge partitioner to classify subgraphs into homophilic, heterophilic, and ambiguous categories, applying different spectral filters based on the subgraph type.
 Additionally, it incorporates a weighted loss function to address label imbalance during training.

 For further details on the model architecture and experiments, please refer to the paper.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.